PSC Cold Weather Rule Assists Natural Gas Consumers

 NATURAL GAS CONSUMERS

-Lincoln, November 1, 2022 – Today, Tuesday, November 1, marks
+Lincoln, November 1, 2022 – Today, Tuesday, November 1,

-cold weather rule.
+Commission’s (PSC) cold weather rule.

-From November 1-through- March 31, customers of Nebraska’s
+From November 1-through- March 31, customers of

-difficulties are given a little extra time to pay their bills.
-The cold
+facing financial difficulties are given a little extra time to

-weather rule means Black Hill Energy and NorthWestern Energy
+pay their bills.
+The cold weather rule means Black Hill

-may not shut off service without allowing customers an additional
+service without allowing customers an additional

 30 days to pay their bill beyond the normal due date.
-Qualifying

-low-income customers may have additional protections.
+Qualifying low-income customers may have additional

-“All signs point to another year of increased heating costs,” said
+“All signs point to another year of increased heating costs,”

-Commission Chair Dan Watermeier.
-“By encouraging natural gas
+said Commission Chair Dan Watermeier.
+“By encouraging

-helps to keep the heat on during the coldest time of the year.”
+cold weather rule helps to keep the heat on during the

 Customers finding it difficult to pay natural gas bills should

 contact the company to arrange payment.
-Local public assistance
+Local public

-Services and the Salvation Army
+Health and Human Services and the Salvation Army

 The cold weather rule was implemented in 2003 when the PSC